earthly/website/blog/_posts/2022-02-03-golang-sqlite.md

    3  2021-12-09T16:56:23Z  sledding with nephew
 ~~~

+You can also set `.mode box` in your [`.sqliterc`](https://sqlite.org/cli.html#changing_output_formats) to get a nicer output out of `sqlite3`.

-It also has a dump command, which is helpful if I want a text backup of my database contents to version control.
+`sqlite-utils` also has a dump command, which is helpful if I want a text backup of my database contents to version control.

 ~~~{.bash caption=">_"}
 > sqlite-utils dump activities.db